-They rushed to help people during the pandemic.
+Nigerian aid workers rushed to help people during the pandemic.
 They were executed on video.

 He was about to get married, his friends told The Washington Post.

-Junaid Jubril Maiva, a journalist, posted about his last encounter with Bulama on Facebook.
+Junaid Jibril Maiva, a journalist, posted about his last encounter with Bulama on Facebook.

 “We joked, laughed and talked about his marriage,” Maiva wrote.
 “Little did we know that we were not going to see him again.”